NReilingh/vimsheet/index.md

     * From here you can move around as in normal mode (`h`, `j`, `k`, `l` etc.) and can then do a command (such as `y`, `d`, or `c`)
 * `V` - starts linewise visual mode
 * `<C-v>` - start visual block mode
+* `gv` - After doing a command that leaves you in normal mode, return to the same visual mode with the same selection
 * `<C-[>` or `<Esc>` - exit visual mode
 * Motions in visual mode
     * Use characterwise and linewise motions listed above to select, starting from initial position